gardener/gardener-extension-networking-calico/docs/operations/operations.md

 kubectl -n <control-plane-namespace> get managedresource extension-networking-calico-apiserver-endpoints
 ```

-The rendered object carries the source and the ports as annotations, and intentionally no timestamp: its bytes are hashed into an immutable secret, so a timestamp would create a new secret and re-apply the object in every shoot on every reconciliation.
+The rendered object carries the source it was derived from as an annotation, and intentionally no timestamp: its bytes are hashed into an immutable secret, so a timestamp would create a new secret and re-apply the object in every shoot on every reconciliation.
 Use the secret's `metadata.creationTimestamp` to see when the addresses last changed.

 On a newly created shoot this `ManagedResource` can briefly report `ResourcesApplied=False` with `no matches for kind "GlobalNetworkSet"`, and with it `SystemComponentsHealthy=False` on the shoot, until the CRD is established - it ships in the calico chart, i.e. in a different `ManagedResource` which the gardener-resource-manager applies independently.
 No action is required, it retries.